 Vice President | NY

-Ujala has led or participated in strategies that successfully advocated for defending affirmative action, reducing solitary confinement, reforming public defense, providing access to education and legal rights for immigrant youth, challenging discrimination against LGBTQ teenagers, redrawing voting districts, supporting labor rights, reforming discriminatory policing, safeguarding free speech on social media, and shining a spotlight on technological advances that infringe on privacy.
-Ujala has also been responsible for assisting non-profit organizations in navigating external crises, including leading the ACLU New York’s public response to President Trump’s executive order banning U.S. entry for people from seven predominantly Muslim countries.
+With significant expertise across a range of issue areas, Ujala has led or participated in high-profile strategies that successfully advocated for ensuring reproductive rights, reducing solitary confinement, protecting labor rights, providing access to education and legal rights for immigrant youth, increasing educational equity, challenging discrimination against LGBTQ teenagers, redrawing voting districts, defending free speech, reforming discriminatory policing, and shining a spotlight on technological advances that infringe on privacy.

 Ujala graduated with high honors from Carnegie Mellon University and from the University of Michigan Law School with awards in critical race theory and legal practice.
 After practicing regulatory law at Cadwalader, Wickersham & Taft LLP in New York City, she worked as a journalist for several outlets including The Atlantic and Insider.